abetusk/ellemal-data/snake-pair/README.md

 License
 ---

-All files in this directory, unless explicitely stated otherwise, are under a [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) license.
+All files in this directory, unless explicitly stated otherwise, are under a [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) license.

 Credit is not necessary but appreciated.